0xSK/0xSK.io/posts/doggos/otis.md

 coverImage: /images/doggos/otis-cover.jpg
 ---

 Otis is a mix of **Bearded Collie, Border Collie, Jack Russell Terrier, and Norwegian Elkhound**, or BCBCJRTNE for short.
+I had him for a week-long stay.

 His favorite activities were: